Saker233/Automotive_Android/Embedded_Linux_Tasks/Task_10_init_process_systemd/README.md

 After -> we give it another unit file
 Before -> we give it another unit file
 Wants -> we give it another unit file

+[Service]
+		Type
+		ExecStart = <The application to run, only one on the whole Unit>
+		ExecStop = <Run this application when you send stop signal to the servic>
+		workdir = /usr/bin
+		Restart= on-failure // always
+		RestartSec = 3
 ```

 ## After